Judge: Trump’s lifting of mining ban in US West was wrong

 Since Biden took office last month, Interior and other agencies have launched a broad review of Trump programs and policies affecting the environment, wildlife and public health.
 That includes reconsideration of sweeping land-use plans adopted under the former Republican president that would have relaxed sage grouse protection rules for agriculture, oil and gas and other industries in parts of seven states.

-Winmill had blocked those plans in 2019.
+Winmill had blocked those plans in 2019 in a separate lawsuit brought by environmental groups.
 A review under Trump that was meant to justify the plans was not completed until his final days in office, which prevented them from being put into action.